shopgate-professional-services/ext-configurable-popup/README.md

 - enabled: if false, this popup will be ignored
 - button:
   - confirmLabel: the label for the confirm button
-  - dismissLabel: the label for the dismiss button
+  - dismissLabel: the label for the dismiss button (optional)
 - action:
   - link: a link which will be opened in the inAppBrowser, if the user clicks the confirm button
 - trigger: